-1. Discharge
+1.0 Discharge

-- 1.1.
-Termination of services shall be based on the needs of the person served to support ongoing recovery, treatment service gains, or increased community inclusion.
-Participation of the person served in referral and continuing care planning must occur prior to transfer or discharge. - 1.2.
-Upon entering treatment, persons served shall be informed of this policy. - 1.3.
-Discharge/Transfer Criteria is addressed in the process of assessment of the person served.
+- 1.1 Termination of services shall be based on the needs of the client to support ongoing recovery, treatment service gains, or increased community inclusion.
+Client participation in referral and continuing care planning must occur prior to transfer or discharge. - 1.2 Upon entering treatment, clients shall be informed of this policy. - 1.3 Discharge/Transfer Criteria is addressed in the process of client assessment.
 Certain problems and priorities are identified as justifying treatment in a level of care.
-Discharge/Transfer Criteria describe the degree of resolution of those problems and priorities and thus are used to determine when a person served can be treated at a different level of care or discharged from treatment.
+Discharge/Transfer Criteria describe the degree of resolution of those problems and priorities and thus are used to determine when a client can be treated at a different level of care or discharged from treatment.
 The appearance of new problems may require services that can be provided effectively only at a more or less intensive level of care.
-The level of function and clinical severity of the status of the person served in each of the six assessment dimensions is considered in determining the need for discharge or transfer. - 1.4.
-Episode of Care is the period of service between the beginning of a treatment service for a drug or alcohol problem and the termination of services for the prescribed treatment plan.
+The level of function and clinical severity of a client's status in each of the six assessment dimensions is considered in determining the need for discharge or transfer.

+1.3 Episode of Care is the period of service between the beginning of a treatment service for a drug or alcohol problem and the termination of services for the prescribed treatment plan.
 The first event in this episode is an admission and the last event is a discharge.
 Any change in service and/or provider during a treatment episode should be reported as a discharge, with transfer given as the reason for termination.
-For reporting purposes, "completion of treatment" is defined as completion of all planned treatment for the current treatment episode. - 1.5.
-Discharge Planning is considered an integral part of SUD treatment.
-Consideration of the continuum of care and long-term recovery needs of the client will be considered at every step of treatment planning.
+For reporting purposes, "completion of treatment" is defined as completion of all planned treatment for the current treatment episode.

+1.4 Discharge Planning is considered an integral part of SUD treatment.
+Consideration of the continuum of care and long term recovery needs of the client will be considered at every step of treatment planning.
 Discharge planning provides improvements to the quality of care and improves outcomes and controls cost, by assuring coordination and collaboration with mental health, SUD and other health providers to fully address the needs of the client.
 The Right Door will act together with all providers and organizations serving a client to develop an integrated health aftercare plan and then implement this ongoing aftercare plan in an environment that eliminates barriers and duplication of services.